-To build capacity for this type of deep green building, the District has a range of initiatives that include financial assistance resources for potential development teams.
+To build capacity for this type of deep green building, the DC government has a range of initiatives that include financial assistance resources for potential project teams.
 These include the DC Sustainable Energy Utility, DC PACE Program, RiverSmart Communities, RiverSmart Rewards, RiverSmart Rooftops and the Stormwater Retention Credit Trading programs.